Histories (Herodotus)

 The Histories also stands as one of the earliest accounts of the rise of the Persian Empire, as well as the events and causes of the Greco-Persian Wars between the Persian Empire and the Greek city-states in the 5th century BC.
 Herodotus portrays the conflict as one between the forces of slavery (the Persians) on the one hand, and freedom (the Athenians and the confederacy of Greek city-states which united against the invaders) on the other.
 The Histories was at some point divided into the nine books that appear in modern editions, conventionally named after the nine Muses.

+The oldest extant copy of Histories by Herodotus are manuscripts from the Byzantine period dating back to the 9th and 10th centuries CE (the Codex Laurentianus Codex A).

 Motivation for writing

 Herodotus claims to have traveled extensively around the ancient world, conducting interviews and collecting stories for his book, almost all of which covers territories of the Persian Empire.
 At the beginning of The Histories, Herodotus sets out his reasons for writing it:

+Publication history

+The main sources for the manuscript tradition are: